helmedeiros/blog/content/en/posts/2022-11-17-scrum-transition-part4.md

 ---
-title: 'From Kanban to Scrum – Part 4: Our Plays, Our Way'
+title: "From Kanban to Scrum – Part 4: Our Plays, Our Way"
 author: helio
 layout: post
 date: 2022-11-17 10:00:00+00:00
 series: Kanban to Scrum Transition
 categories:
   - Agile
   - Teams
   - Process
   - Scrum
   - Leadership
 tags:
   - scrum-transition
   - daily-sync
   - sprint-planning
   - refinement
   - retrospective
   - lean-inception
   - remote-first
   - team-process
-subtitle: Agile practices and development methodologies
+subtitle: Design custom Scrum ceremonies that fit your team—from remote-first daily syncs to collaborative planning, refinement, and Lean Inception practices
 ---

 > **Series: Kanban to Scrum Transition** | **Part 4 of 4** | _Documenting our team's structured evolution from Kanban to Scrum_